Dear Prince Charming, where did you go?

 Rebellious Princesses

 We’re all familiar with the image of the damsel in distress, passively waiting to be rescued—sometimes even asleep, as in the case of Sleeping Beauty and Snow White.
+These rebellious princesses, however, are not interested in the traditional fates offered to them.
 To subvert this trope and empower these characters, I often arm them with a weapon, giving them the strength to rewrite their own stories.

 Reaching for the stars